woodenshark/Lightpack/README.md

 &nbsp;&nbsp;[Build Prismatik with Windows] (#prismatik-build-instructions-for-windows) <br />
 &nbsp;&nbsp;[Build with Linux] (#build-instructions-for-linux) <br />
 &nbsp;&nbsp;[Build with OS X] (#build-instructions-for-os-x) <br />
-&nbsp;&nbsp;[Lightpack Firmware building] (#fimware-building-instructions) <br />
+&nbsp;&nbsp;[Build firmware] (#firmware-build-instructions) <br />

 **Lightpack** is an fully open-source and simple hardware implementation of the backlight for any computer.
 It's USB content-driving ambient lighting system.

 **Prismatik** is an open-source software we buid to control Lightpack device.
 It grabs screen, analize picture, calculate resulting colors and provide soft and gentle lighting with Lightpack device.
 Moreother, you can handle another devices with Prismatik such as Adalight, Ardulight or even Alienware LightFX system.

 #####Main features:
 * Fully open-source under GPLv3 (hardware, software, firmware)
 * Cross-platform GUI (Qt)
 * USB HID (no need to install any drivers)
 * The device is simple to build (just Do-It-Yourself)

 #####Useful URLs:
 * [Project mothership] (https://github.com/psieg/Lightpack/)